ibm-cloud-docs/activity-tracker/teams_data_access.md

 7. Set **Access Control** to your desired default setting:

-   * **ON** allows all users to see the logging instance data even if they are not part of a group.
+   * **ON** allows all users to see the auditing data even if they are not part of a group.
-   * **OFF** requires users to be a member of a LogDNA group associated with the logging instance to see data.
+   * **OFF** requires users to be a member of a service group that is associated with the auditing instance to see events.

-   Setting **Access Control** to **OFF** prevents users who are not defined to a LogDNA group from seeing the logging instance data.
+   Setting **Access Control** to **OFF** prevents users who are not defined to a service group from seeing auditing events.
    {: tip}

-## Defining LogDNA groups
+## Defining service groups
 {: #groups_data_access_groups}

-In LogDNA you can define 1 or more groups, also known as teams, limiting the set of data the users in that group can view and analyze.
-You configure the scope of data visible to users in the LogDNA group using an access scope.
-Remember, user permissions to access LogDNA and LogDNA features are defined in {{site.data.keyword.iamlong}}.
+You can define 1 or more groups, also known as teams, limiting the set of data the users in that group can view and analyze.
+You configure the scope of data visible to users in a service group by using an access scope.
+Remember, user permissions to manage data are defined in {{site.data.keyword.iamlong}}.

-You can edit a group to add users or change the access scope as needed.
+You can edit a group to change the access scope as needed.

 1. Log in to your {{site.data.keyword.cloud_notm}} account.